KxSystems/docs-v1/docs/ref/glossary.md

 Juxtaposition
 : Literally, ‘putting beside’.
 Juxtaposing a list with a list or atom indexes the former with the latter, e.g. `"abcde"1 4 3`.
 Juxtaposing a _unary_ function and a noun applies the former to the latter, e.g. `til 5`.
 “Indexing is application.”

+Keyed table
+: A table of which one or more columns have been defined as its key.
+A table’s key/s (if any) are supposed to be distinct: updating the table with rows with existing keys overwrites the previous records with those keys.
+A table without keys is a _simple table_.

 Lambda
 : A function defined in the _lambda notation_